 Become Part of the Legend

 We have few opportunities in our lives to become part of a legend.
-But the Chihuahua Express and La Carrera Panamericana give us a rare opportunities to experience racing on open roads though the mountains, and become part of a legend.
-These are the last open, top-speed road races of their kind in the world.
+But the Chihuahua Express and La Carrera Panamericana give us a rare opportunity to experience racing on closed, public highways though the mountains, and become part of a legend.
+These are the last open-road races of their kind in the world.
 No one can predict how long they will survive in this modern age.

-Every April a colorful collection of vintage and modern cars will line up in Chihuahua, Mexico for the Chi-X, a three-day open-road race (stage rally) and T/S/D Rally Tour that covers nearly 1,000 miles, including over 300 miles at top speed.
-Now in its fourteenth year, it uses basically the same rules and format as the Pan-Am, except it is only 145 miles from the Texas border and modern cars are invited to compete in their own classes..
+Every April a colorful collection of vintage and modern cars line up in Chihuahua, Mexico for the Chi-X, a three-day open-road race (stage rally) and T/S/D Rally Tour that covers nearly 1,000 miles, including over 300 miles at unlimited speed for the race cars.
+Now in its 15th year, the Chi-X uses basically the same rules and format as the Pan-Am, except it is only 145 miles from the Texas border and modern cars are invited to compete in their own classes..

-In the Pan-Am up to 100 vintage race cars, plus some modern BMW Mini’s, usually start in southern Mexico in early October to race nearly 1800 miles back up north.
-It’s seven days of racing, around 350 miles of speed stages, over closed, public roads, through some of the most beautiful country north of the Equator.
+In the Pan-Am up to 60 vintage race cars, plus some modern BMW Mini’s, usually start in southern Mexico in early October to race nearly 1900 miles back up north to Durango.
+It’s seven days of racing, around 350 miles of speed stages, over closed, public highways, through some of the most beautiful country north of the Equator.
 Seven days of automotive freedom.
-The race will stop for the night in colonial cities along the route, including Mexico City.
-In the Express, the cars return to the same hotel each night in the city of Chihuahua.
+The event stops for the night in colonial cities along the route, including Mexico City.
+In the Express, the cars return to the same luxury hotel each night in the city of Chihuahua.